kktse/kktse.github.io/_posts/2020-09-17-rsx-front-kinematic-roll-centre.markdown

 This is especially important for lowered vehicles on aftermarket coil overs without a geometry correction kit.

-The kinematic roll centre, although a virtual point in space, can be computed via computer simulation.
+The kinematic roll centre, although a virtual point in space, can be found via computer simulation.
 We use the suspension points from an Acura RSX to study how the kinematic roll centre responds to chassis movement.